marialwatton/DataPortfolio/README.md

 ## 📖 About Me
 I work mainly with **SQL** and **Power BI**, but I’m learning **Python** and expanding my skills in machine learning and data science processes.
-I’m passionate about using data to uncover insights and create impactful visualizations.
+I’m passionate about using data to uncover insights and create impactful visualisations.

 ---